Sexually Transmitted Infections

-Sexually transmitted diseases (STDs) are passed from one person to another through sexual activity.
-STDs are typically treatable, but there may not be any symptoms or only mild symptoms resulting from an infection; thus, prevention and screening for infection are important public health interventions.
-According to the National Centers for Disease Control and Prevention, roughly half of STDs occur among young people ages 15-24 years old.
+Sexually transmitted infections (STIs) are passed from one person to another through sexual activity.
+STIs are typically treatable, but there may not be any symptoms or only mild symptoms resulting from an infection; thus, prevention and screening for infection are important public health interventions.
+According to the National Centers for Disease Control and Prevention, roughly half of STIs occur among young people ages 15-24 years old.
 These infections can lead to long-term health consequences, such as infertility and an increased likelihood of acquiring HIV (human immunodeficiency virus).
-Beyond the impact on an individual’s health, STDs are also an economic drain on the U.S. healthcare system, costing billions annually.
-1 This indicator tracks the prevalence of three common STDs: chlamydia, gonorrhea, and syphilis (including congenital syphilis).
-2
+Beyond the impact on an individual’s health, STIs are also an economic drain on the U.S. healthcare system, costing billions annually.[1]
+This indicator tracks the prevalence of three common STIs: chlamydia, gonorrhea, and syphilis (including congenital syphilis).[2]

 TREND